JuliaDataScience/JuliaDataScience/contents/dataframes_select.md

 sco(s, process=without_caption_label)
 ```

-It's also fine to mixmatch columns that we want to preserve with columns that we do `Not` want to select:
+It's also fine to mix and match columns that we want to preserve with columns that we do `Not` want to select:

 ```jl
 s = """select(responses(), :q5, Not(:id))"""